Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The local equation

 For a moment let us assume that the area of the invariant curve is known \emph{a-priori}.
-As we investigate smooth, closed curves without self-intersections the derivation can be substantially simplified (without loss of generality) by considering solely the curve segment $\bar\Gamma$ between the leftmost point P and the one that possesses a horizontal tangent and a positive $y$ coordinate.
-This latest is point Q. In order to simplify the derivations we use several parametrizations of the curve segment in the sequel: the \emph{natural} parametrization respect to the arc length, the parametrization respect to the $y$ coordinate and finally the parametrization respect to the $\gamma$ inclination of the tangent of the curve.
+(This assumption can be justified by imagining the flow with fixed parameters to be run until a steady state.
+If it happens, the area can be measured.)
+Without loss of generality we consider solely the curve segment $\bar\Gamma$ between the leftmost point P and the one that possesses a horizontal tangent and a positive $y$ coordinate (point Q).
+In order to simplify the derivations we use several parametrizations of the curve segment in the sequel: parametrization with respect to the arc length (natural parametrization), to the $y$ coordinate and to the $\gamma$ turning angle, respectively.
+Derivatives with respect to the parametrization is denoted by lower indexes.

-In this section we employ the parametrization of $\bar\Gamma$ respect to $y$, and $()'$ refers to the first derivative respect to $y$.
-By this parametrization equation (\ref{eq:steady_state}) can be written as

-where there is a triple of parameters ($c_1$, $c_2$, $A$), all of them assumed to be fixed.
-As both $c_1$ and $c_2$ is multiplied by $A$, a convenient notation is defined via $\hat{c}_1=c_1A$ and $\hat{c}_2=c_2A$ which renders eq. (\ref{eq:local_01}) to

-We aim to rewrite this equation to make it solely depend on $\gamma(y)$ and its derivatives.
-This step is similar to the case of the curve shortening flow: there an equation solely depending on the curvature $\kappa$ reveals important features \cite{Hamilton2010}, here the form with $\gamma(y)$ provides the most convenient choice.
-(Nonetheless, an ODE with $\kappa(y)$ as the unknown function can be obtained as well.)